Senior Advisor to the Interim CEO, Living Our Values, and CDIO

-Heather R. Wishik is the Chief Diversity and Inclusion Officer for The Nature Conservancy, overseeing strategies that leverage the diverse backgrounds and experiences of its staff, trustees and other stakeholders to improve conservation outcomes, broaden the constituency for nature, help TNC take a lead in diversifying the conservation movement and strengthen the Conservancy’s engagement with a wide diversity of communities, people and organizations.
-She previously worked with The Conservancy as lead strategy implementation consultant to the Executive Team Diversity Steering Committee.
+Heather R. Wishik to serves as Senior Advisor to the Interim CEO on the organization’s important culture work, called Living Our Values.
+She also continues to serve as TNC's Chief Diversity and Inclusion Officer, overseeing strategies that leverage the diverse backgrounds and experiences of its staff, trustees and other stakeholders to improve conservation outcomes, broaden the constituency for nature, help TNC take a lead in diversifying the conservation movement and strengthen the Conservancy’s engagement with a wide diversity of communities, people and organizations.

 Heather has extensive experience as a consultant and coach on diversity and inclusion, global organization development, and leadership development.
 In almost 20 years of private practice she helped clients on five continents develop and implement global diversity and inclusion strategies using the Leveraging Difference™ approach.
 She is also an experienced leadership and identity management coach, training designer and group process facilitator.